Portland wins Game 1 against the Thunder 104-99

+PORTLAND, Ore. — After eight straight playoff losses over the past two years, the Portland Trail Blazers finally got a win.

-PORTLAND, Ore. — Damian Lillard scored 30 points and the third-seeded Portland Trail Blazers opened their playoff series against the No. 6 Oklahoma City Thunder with a 104-99 victory on Sunday.
+Damian Lillard scored 30 points and the third-seeded Blazers opened their series against the No. 6 Oklahoma City Thunder on Sunday with a 104-99 victory.

+“We know how it feels to win again,” Lillard said.
+“Now we can just kind of move on from that and stay focused on this series.”

+Portland was swept by New Orleans last season and the Warriors the year before.

 Enes Kanter added 20 points and a career playoff-high 18 rebounds for the Blazers, who were making their sixth straight postseason appearance.
 CJ McCollum added 24 points.

 Russell Westbrook had 24 points, 10 assists and 10 rebounds for his ninth career postseason triple-double.
-Paul George, who was a game-time decision because of a sore shoulder, added 26 points and 10 rebounds after a slow start.
+Paul George, who was a game-time decision because of a sore shoulder, added 26 points and 10 rebounds despite a rough shooting night.

-Portland led by as many as 19 points in the first half, but the Thunder pulled within 80-77 early in the fourth quarter.
-Oklahoma City couldn’t get closer and Lillard hit a 30-footer to extend the Blazers’ lead to 89-81 with 6:38 left.

-Westbrook appeared to hurt his right knee or ankle and grimaced while trying to walk it off.
+Westbrook appeared to hurt his right ankle in the final quarter and grimaced while trying to walk it off.
 Trainers attended to him on the bench at the next timeout but he returned and his layup closed the gap to 91-87 with just under 4 minutes left.

 George made a 3-pointer with 8.2 seconds remaining to get the Thunder within 100-97 but Portland hung on.